-Why is everyone talking about Russia and spies?
+Why is everyone talking about Russia and spies? - CBBC Newsround

 In 2006 a former Russian spy called Alexander Litvinenko died after he was given poisoned tea in a hotel in London.

-An investigation blamed another Russian, but the country wouldn't send him to the UK to face trial.
+An investigation blamed another Russian citizen, but the country wouldn't send him to the UK to face trial.

 That led to less friendly relations between Russia and the UK.